-Comorbidity Measure ICD-10-CM Coding Decisions Made for the Version Refined for ICD- 10-CM (Starting v2021.1) NEURO_OTH: Other neurological disorders New comorbidity measure starting in v2021.1 for neurological disorders unrelated to dementia, movement, and seizures.
-This measure includes brain disorders such as encephalopathy and cerebral edema, but also includes other disorders such as multiple sclerosis.
+Comorbidity Measure ICD-10-CM Coding Decisions Made for the Version Refined for ICD- 10-CM (Starting with v2021.1) CMR_NEURO_SEIZ: Seizures and epilepsy Under ICD-9-CM there was one comorbidity measure for Neurological disorders (NEURO).
+In the revised version for ICD-10- CM there are separate measures for dementia, seizures and epilepsy, neurological disorders affecting movement, and other neurological disorders.
+The new comorbidity measure for seizures and epilepsy includes diagnosis codes G40 for Epilepsy and recurrent seizures, R56.1 for Post traumatic seizures, and R569, Unspecified convulsions.
+Similar diagnoses were included under the original ICD-9-CM neurological comorbidity measure.
+CMR_NEURO_OTH: Other neurological disorders Under ICD-9-CM there was one comorbidity measure for Neurological disorders (NEURO).
+In the revised version for ICD-10- CM there are separate measures for dementia, seizures and epilepsy, neurological disorders affecting movement, and other neurological disorders.
+The new comorbidity measure for other neurological disorders includes brain disorders such as encephalopathy and cerebral edema, but also includes other disorders such as multiple sclerosis.
 Removed codes for the following: unspecified disorientation, unspecified altered mental status, aphasia, and febrile convulsions.
-OBESE: Obesity • No changes were made to the coding for this comorbidity measure.
-PARALYSIS: Paralysis Removed code G804, Ataxic cerebral palsy PERIVASC: Peripheral vascular disease Added diagnosis codes for conditions affecting peripheral vasculature, such as cardiovascular syphilis and atheroembolism of extremities.
-PSYCHOSES: Psychoses Added diagnosis codes indicative of psychotic disorders, including those due to substance use, abuse or dependence.
-PUMLCIRC: Pulmonary circulation disease Added diagnosis codes for conditions affecting pulmonary circulation such as pulmonary hypertension and arteriovenous fistula of pulmonary vessels.
-RENLFL_MOD: Renal failure, moderate • The original Renal failure measure was modified to separate codes identifying moderate versus severe renal failure, starting with v2021.1.
-RENLFL_SEV: Renal failure, severe • The original Renal failure measure was modified to separate codes identifying moderate versus severe renal failure, starting with v2021.1.
-THYROID_HYPO: Hypothyroidism Added diagnosis codes indicative of iodine-deficiency goiters, thyroid atrophy and myxedema coma.
-THYROID_OTH: Other thyroid disorders • This is a new comorbidity measure added with the v2021.1 release of this tool.
-ULCER_PEPTIC: Peptic ulcer with bleeding Added K25-K28 codes for Gastric ulcer; Duodenal ulcer; Peptic ulcer, site unspecified; and Gastrojejunal ulcer.
-VALVE: Valvular disease Added diagnosis codes indicative of conditions that significantly affect the valves (e.g. endocarditis); and status codes where a diseased heart valve is implied (e.g. presence of heart valve prosthesis).
+CMR_OBESE: Obesity Clinical content is similar to ICD-9-CM comorbidity measure OBESE.
+No changes were made to the coding for this comorbidity measure.
+CMR_PARALYSIS: Paralysis Clinical content is similar to ICD-9-CM comorbidity measure PARA.Removed code G804, Ataxic cerebral palsy.
+CMR_PERIVASC: Peripheral vascular disease Clinical content is similar to ICD-9-CM comorbidity measure PERIVASC.
+Added diagnosis codes for conditions affecting peripheral vasculature, such as cardiovascular syphilis and atheroembolism of extremities.
+CMR_PSYCHOSES: Psychoses Clinical content is similar to ICD-9-CM comorbidity measure PSYCH.
+Added diagnosis codes indicative of psychotic disorders, including those due to substance use, abuse or dependence.
+CMR_PUMLCIRC: Pulmonary circulation disease Clinical content is similar to ICD-9-CM comorbidity measure PULMCIRC.
+Added diagnosis codes for conditions affecting pulmonary circulation such as pulmonary hypertension and arteriovenous fistula of pulmonary vessels.

+Comorbidity Measure ICD-10-CM Coding Decisions Made for the Version Refined for ICD- 10-CM (Starting with v2021.1) CMR_RENLFL_MOD: Renal (kidney) failure and disease, moderate • Under ICD-9-CM there was one comorbidity measure for Renal failure (RENLFAIL).
+In the revised version for ICD-10-CM there are separate measures for moderate and severe renal (kidney) failure and disease.
+CMR_RENLFL_SEV: Renal (kidney) failure and disease, severe Under ICD-9-CM there was one comorbidity measure for Renal failure (RENLFAIL).
+In the revised version for ICD-10-CM there are separate measures for moderate and severe renal (kidney) failure and disease.
+CMR_THYROID_HYPO: Hypothyroidism Clinical content is similar to ICD-9-CM comorbidity measure HYPOTHY.
+Added diagnosis codes indicative of iodine-deficiency goiters, thyroid atrophy and myxedema coma.
+CMR_THYROID_OTH: Other thyroid disorders • New comorbidity measure included only in the revised version of the ICD-10-CM software tool.
+CMR_ULCER_PEPTIC: Peptic ulcer with bleeding Clinical content is similar to ICD-9-CM comorbidity measure ULCER.
+Added K25-K28 codes for Gastric ulcer; Duodenal ulcer; Peptic ulcer, site unspecified; and Gastrojejunal ulcer.
+CMR_VALVE: Valvular disease Clinical content is similar to ICD-9-CM comorbidity measure VALUE.
+Added diagnosis codes indicative of conditions that significantly affect the valves (e.g., endocarditis); and status codes where a diseased heart valve is implied (e.g., presence of heart valve prosthesis).
 Additionally, added diagnosis codes for congenital valve malformations.
-WGHTLOSS: Weight loss Added diagnosis code R64, Cachexia and O25 codes for Malnutrition in pregnancy, childbirth, and the puerperium.
+WGHTLOSS: Weight loss Clinical content is similar to ICD-9-CM comorbidity measure WGHTLOSS.
+Added diagnosis code R64, Cachexia, and O25 codes for Malnutrition in pregnancy, childbirth, and the puerperium.
 Removed diagnosis code R63.6, Underweight.
-Criteria Used to Identify Secondary Diagnoses as a Comorbidity